ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 # Acknowledgments
 {:numbered="false"}

-This work is connected to work at the Streaming Video Technology Alliance (SVTA) and is submitted to the IETF based on experiences and observations of a variety of impacts to streaming video delivery of network overlays to streaming video study done by the SVTA
+The authors would like to acknowledge to the contributions from the Streaming Video Technology Alliance (SVTA) based on their work studing the impacts of network overlays on the streaming platforms participating in the SVTS.
+In particular the contributions of Brian Paxton have been very helpful.

-TODO acknowledge.